 |10 Easy Vacation Photos Tips|

 We have already discussed how to put yourself in the best position to get the proper light.
 In my article on 10 Easy Tips to Make Your Vacation Photos Really Pop, I discussed the importance of the Golden Hours.
-Making sure you are in a position to take your shots during these periods of the day is the best thing you can do as a travel photographer to get yourself into the proper light.
+Making sure you are in the right spot at the right time is the best thing you can do to find great light.

 But what about the amazing and dramatic sunrises and sunsets?
 Is there any method for predicting amazing sunrises and sunsets?
-Wouldn’t it be great if we could predict with some level of certainty how dramatic an area’s sunrise or sunset will be?
-Having that type of information would make getting up at 4am on a Saturday to capture a landscape much more palatable, that’s for sure.
+Wouldn’t it be great if we could accurately predict how dramatic a sunrise or sunset will be?
+Having this information would make getting up at 4am on a Saturday much more palatable, that’s for sure.

 Weather Factors for Making Predictions

-You don’t need to be a meteorologist to be able to reasonably predict when a great sunrise or sunset will occur, but you do need to know how to collect some very simple weather-related information.
+You don’t need to be a meteorologist to be able to reasonably predict when a great sunrise or sunset will occur.
+However, you do need to know how to collect some very simple weather-related information.
 These pieces of information are very important factors that determine how dramatic sunrise or sunset will be.

 According to National Geographic’s The Science of Sunsets, there is a spectacular sunset every night.
-However, some nights or eyes just can’t pick up the beautiful red, purple, and orange light waves that make a great sunset so dramatic.
+However, some nights our eyes just can’t pick up the beautiful red, purple, and orange light waves that make a great sunset so dramatic.

 However, during the time when the sun is rising and setting, the distance that light has to travel from the sun to our eyes is longer.
 Because these light waves have to travel a longer distance, it gives the long wave reds and oranges more time to scatter.
 This allows the reds and oranges to appear in the sky.